 After retirement, most mornings were spent with Doris at the coffee shop chatting with friends, drinking a latte and working on the crossword puzzle.
 The day couldn’t truly begin until the puzzle was solved and the Wall Street Journal read.

 A celebration of life was held on January 2, 2020 at St. Charles Borromeo Catholic Church.
 In lieu of flowers, please make a contribution to the ARK Institute of Learning, 1916 S. Washington Street, Tacoma, WA 98405, a non-profit organization dedicated to diminishing the impact of learning disorders on the lives of individuals.

-To send flowers to Elvin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elvin J Vandeberg, please visit our floral store.